-Disability Focus Employer Tax Incentives
+Disability Focus Tax Incentives - Employers and Individuals with Disabilities

 Work Opportunity Tax Credit (WOTC) - This tax credit provides employers incentives to hire qualified individuals from different target groups that are inclusive of people with disabilities.
 The maximum tax credit could reach as high as $9,600, depending on the employee hired and the length of employment.
 This link connects you with the latest resources from DOL ETA resource website.